Shopify/promise-kotlin/README.md

-# Promises.kt
+# Promise.kt

-Promises as a pattern is well known in JS world, but it's not so popular among Android folks, maybe because of the fact that we have very powerful RxJava library.
-But what if you need RxJava just for a single value response (`Single`) such as single network request you probably don't need all the features offered by Rx except two: `flatMap` and `map`.
-If this is the case then you should consider promises pattern that works well for single value response.
+`Promise` as a pattern is well known in JS world, but it's not so popular among Android folks, maybe because of the fact that we have very powerful `RxJava` library.
+But what if you need `RxJava` just for a single value response (`Single`) such as single network request and couple transformation operation like: `flatMap` and `map`.
+If this is the case then you should consider `Promise` pattern that works well for single value response.

+### What is Promise ?

 [Wiki](https://en.wikipedia.org/wiki/Futures_and_promises) defines Promises pattern as:

 > Promise refer to constructs used for synchronizing program execution in some concurrent programming languages.
 They describe an object that acts as a proxy for a result that is initially unknown, usually because the computation of its value is yet incomplete.

+Technically, it's a wrapper for an async function with result returned via callback.
+Besides being an async computation wrapper, `Promise` can also act as [continuation monad](https://en.wikipedia.org/wiki/Monad_(functional_programming)#Continuation_monad) opening up a new way of solving many problems related to async computations.

 ### Features
 This implementation of `Promise` provides next key-features:

-- promises are "cold" by default, what means until you explicitly subscribe promise task won't be executed
+- cold by default, what means until you explicitly subscribe to it via `whenComplete` task won't be executed
+- cached, once value computed subsequent calls to `whenComplete` will not trigger async computation again.
+- parameterized with both value and error: `Promise<Int, Error>`
-- implemented as a monad, defines `bind` operator that provides extentsion point for new custom operators
+- implemented as a continuation monad, defines `bind` operator that provides extension point for new custom operators
-- micro framework: very light weight implementation that offers only core functionality but at the same time flexible enough to extend
+- very light weight implementation that offers only core functionality but at the same time flexible enough to extend
 - synchronization lock free, uses CAS/atomic operations only
 - built on Kotlin

 ## Quick Start

-As a quick start let's imagine the next scenario, we want to fetch user by id first and then fetch his repositories.
-Below example that demonstrates how it can be solved with promises:
+As a quick start let's imagine the next scenario, we want to fetch user by id first and then fetch user's repositories.
+Below example that demonstrates how it can be solved with `Promise`:

 ```kotlin
  Promise.ofSuccess<Long, IOException>(100)